The Proterozoic Eon

 - Ediacaran Period

-The Oxygen Disaster (or Great Oxygenation Event, depending on how you look at it) occurred about the same time unicellular life exploded across the surface of the planet.
+The Oxygen Disaster (or Oxygen Catastrophe or Great Oxygenation Event, depending on how you look at it) occurred about the same time unicellular life exploded across the surface of the planet.

 The Laurentia Craton